KalicoCrew/kalico/docs/Rotation_Distance.md

 could open a common off the shelf "gear box" and count the teeth in it to confirm its gear ratio.

+!!! note
-Note that sometimes a gearbox will have a slightly different gear ratio than what it is advertised as.
+    Sometimes a gearbox will have a slightly different gear ratio than what it is advertised as.
 The common BMG extruder motor gears are an example of this - they are advertised as "3:1" but actually use "50:17" gearing.
 (Using teeth numbers without a common denominator may improve overall gear wear as the teeth don't always mesh the same way with each revolution.)
 The common "5.18:1 planetary gearbox", is more accurately configured with `gear_ratio: 57:11`.

 If several gears are used on an axis then it is possible to provide a comma separated list to gear_ratio.
 For example, a "5:1" gear box